clone

 is the assignment operator in Python.
 (Different from R)

-Action 2 An objects type (class) is defined at run time
+Action 2 An object type (class) is defined at run time

 Action 3: Object’s class is instantiated upon assignment.
 An object is an instance of a particular class.